MicroCore Labs MCL65 6502 core

 The MCL65 6502 core is an embedded processor core implemented with a high performance 32-bit microsequencer which can utilize as little as 252 Xilinx LUTs and two block RAMs in a Spartan-7 FPGA.
 The core is 100% compatible with the original processor and is designed to be cycle-exact which will allow it to be used in applications where firmware cycle timing is critical.

-The core was tested on a Commodore VIC-20 and will be tested on additional machines such as the Apple II, Commodore-65, and the Atari-2600.
+The core was tested on a Commodore VIC-20, Apple II Plus, and the Atari-2600.

 Please see my blog and YouTube channel for demonstrations of the MCL65 core.